-This product can expose you to crystalline silica (airborne particles of respirable size only)., which is known to the State of California to cause cancer.
+This product can expose you to chemicals including lead (lead compounds) which is known to the State of California to cause cancer; and lead (lead compounds which is known to the State of California to cause reproductive toxicity.
 For more information go to www.P65Warnings.ca.gov.